Category

 Languages

-Space: A quiet meeting space that supports conversation is recommended.
-CCHCs can also be home based or have an office at their hiring agency.
+Space: CCHCs meet with early educators in the existing space at the ECE program.
+A quiet meeting space that supports conversation is recommended.
+CCHCs can be home based or have an office at their hiring agency.
 CCHCs require space to store materials for technical assistance and training.

 Requirements for acceptance into the NC CCHC Course: